vishnu-kyatannawar/auto-liker-x/README.md

 - **Smart Tracking**: Uses each platform's own like status to track which posts have been liked - no local storage needed
 - **Rate Limiting**: The tool includes delays between actions to avoid rate limits
 - **First Run**: Both platforms may require verification on first login - complete it manually in the browser window
-- **CSV Logs**: All results are logged to separate CSV files with IST timestamps for easy tracking and analysis
+- **CSV Logs**: All results from both platforms are logged to a single CSV file with IST timestamps for easy tracking and analysis
 - **Independent Operation**: LinkedIn and Instagram bots run independently and can be scheduled separately

 ## Troubleshooting